Judy Kihumba: Work and activism

-Judy had postpartum depression in 2019 after the birth of her second daughter.
+Kihumba had postpartum depression in 2019 after the birth of her second daughter.
 From that event, she became aware of the importance of mental health education, and when she saw that some hospitals in Kenya did not have sign language interpreters to provide basic health information to deaf breastfeeding mothers, she decided to work in this area.
 In 2020 she founded "Talking Hands, Listening Eyes on Postpartum Depression - THLEP".

 Recognition

-Judy Kihumba was recognized as one of the BBC's 100 Most Inspiring Women in the World in 2022.
+Kihumba was recognized as one of the BBC's 100 Most Inspiring Women in the World in 2022.